MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/rich-presence-configuration.md

 # Configuring Rich Presence strings in Partner Center

 A Rich Presence string displays a user's in-game activity after the name of the game that the user is playing, separated by a hyphen.
 A Rich Presence string is displayed under a player's Gamertag in the **Friends & clubs** list as well as in the player's Xbox Live user profile.

 Configured Rich Presence strings are appended to the name of the game being played.

 If you create a game called BubblePop and configure the Rich Presence string "Popping bubbles with friends", your configured string would produce "BubblePop - Popping bubbles with friends" as a status.
-Below you can see how a Rich Presence string will appear in context.
+Below, you can see how a Rich Presence string will appear in context.

-In the following screenshot Xbox Live users **Last Roar** and **Lucha Uno** are playing games using Rich Presence strings.
+In the following screenshot, Xbox Live users **Last Roar** and **Lucha Uno** are playing games using Rich Presence strings.

 ![Friends List Example](../../images/rich_presence/RichPresence_FriendsList_Screen.jpg)